-Our whakataukī is "Mā te huru huru, ka rere te manu" with feathers, a bird can fly.
-It relates to the significance of birds in our name and also to the core belief that by working together collaboratively, with integrity we are able to build capacity and create an environment that helps students reach their potential.
-In essence our service helps the birds (students) to fly.
+Our whakataukī is "Mā te huruhuru, ka rere te manu" with feathers, a bird can fly.
+It relates to the significance of birds in our name and to the core belief that by working together collaboratively, with integrity we can build capacity and create an environment that helps students reach their potential.
+Our service helps the birds (students) to fly.